 Small businesses are often recommended to cover certain operational expenses with business credit cards.
 But not everyone can qualify for the most advantageous options.
-And when you carry a balance month-to-month, it’s very easy to unknowingly accrue a dangerous amount of debt.
+And when you carry a balance month-to-month, it’s very easy to accrue a dangerous amount of debt unknowingly.
 Entrepreneurs who are facing these circumstances might consider a charge card instead.

 Charge cards are a lot like credit cards, except for one major difference.
-You have to pay off your full balance at the end of each month, as opposed to gradually paying off the balance with smaller payments.
+You have to pay off your full balance at the end of each month instead of gradually paying off the balance with smaller payments.
 For this reason, charge cards have no interest rates and very few fees.

 Some charge cards are also designed for specific industries.
 They might offer rewards programs for common expenses or accommodate unique cash flow circumstances.

-One of the more recent examples is the Brex Corporate Card, which is designed exclusively for tech startups.
+One of the more recent examples is the Brex Corporate Card, designed exclusively for tech startups.
 Brex also offers a corporate cash management account that directly integrates with Brex cards called Brex Cash.
-You can use cash from this account with the Brex 1, which is a corporate card that functions like a debit card for your Brex Cash account.
+You can use cash from this account with the Brex 1, a corporate card that functions like a debit card for your Brex Cash account.

 The Brex Corporate Card is a charge card that has many differences from the typical business credit card.
 Not only is it much easier to qualify for, but the Brex Corporate Card also carries a credit limit that is 10x to 20x higher than most competitors.
 Customers typically receive a credit limit of 15% to 40% of the cash in their deposit bank accounts.